-Andrew Whitford is Alexander M. Crenshaw Professor of Public Policy and MPA Director in the School of Public and International Affairs at the University of Georgia.
-Previously he taught at the University of Kansas and Rice University.
+Andrew Whitford is the Alexander M. Crenshaw Professor of Public Policy in the School of Public and International Affairs at the University of Georgia.
+His research concentrates on strategy and innovation in public policy and organization studies.

 His recent book, Above Politics: Bureaucratic Discretion and Credible Commitment, was published in 2016 in the Political Economy of Institutions and Decisions series of Cambridge University Press.
 Written with Gary J. Miller of Washington University in St. Louis, this book is about the most recent financial crisis and how the regulatory state shapes markets, economic performance, and innovation.
 The book received the American Political Science Association’s 2017 Gladys M. Kammerer Award for U.S. national public policy, the International Political Science Association’s 2017 Levine Prize for comparative administration and public policy, and the 2016 Book of the Year Award of the Section of Public Administration Research (SPAR) of the American Society of Public Administration.

 His first book, Presidential Rhetoric and the Public Agenda: Constructing the War on Drugs, written with Jeff Yates of Binghamton University, was published by Johns Hopkins University Press in 2009.
 His research papers have appeared in peer-reviewed journals such as the Administrative Science Quarterly, the Journal of Public Administration Research and Theory, the Journal of Policy Analysis and Management, the American Journal of Public Health, and the American Journal of Political Science.
 Current research topics include the use and regulation of emerging technologies, moral hazard in public policy, and tools like machine learning.